 What started as child's play, would last me a lifetime.
 Who knew?

 I redirected my career path when my kids were young, attending Rhode Island College towards a BFA in painting while raising my family and working nights.
-I exhibited her watercolors at shows throughout New England, until being "scooped up" by Burnes of Boston.
+I exhibited my watercolors at shows throughout New England, until my first encounter with product design - at Burnes of Boston in 1994.
 It opened up a joyful future of infinite possibilities.
 Product Design is a field I didn't even know existed until then.
 I've never looked back.

 In January of 2016, I opened a small studio in an industrial space-turned-collaborative-arts-studio (The Loading Dock) in Littleton, NH and began providing designs to Evenflo, GoodBaby Children's Products, Inc., Exer Saucer, and two burgeoning manufacturers in the home goods industry.